Array (Sequential Storage)

 arr[4] = -1;

-For instance, I have an array of size 10 that contains 5 elements.
-Now, I want to delete the second element (arr[1]
+Suppose I have an array of size 10 with 5 elements, and I want to delete the second element (arr[1]

 // An array of size 10 already contains 5 elements